csm10495/SOTA/sota_spec.md

 | 48:67 | SS           | Serial String for the given slave.
 This value is often intended to be unique for a given Product Revision.                                          |
 | 68:87 | ST           | Status String for the given slave.
 The slave shall place "Healthy" in this location if the device is considered to be in a fully operational state. |

+### Abort
+The Abort command is used to request that the slave abort the current command.
+The current command must be in progress and the slave must be currently in its busy-loop.
+After sending this command, it is possible that the device may begin the abort process but still return a Busy status.
+This command is a best-effort and it should not be considered a guarantee that the currently executing command will be definitively aborted.
+The success of the eventual abort can be determined via receipt of the Failure Due To Abort acknowledgement.
+The master may send this command multiple times to request the abort.
+If the slave receives it multiple times and aborts the current command, it shall continue to return Failure Due To Abort until a command other than Abort is sent.

 ## Command Acknowledgements
 During the transmission process, it is possible that an error could be detected by the slave that should percolate back to the master.
 Therefore, with every individual buffer transfer of 128 bytes, sent by the master, the slave must reply with one of the below command acknowledgement bytes followed by the last non-checksum byte of data from the buffer.